catarinaacsilva/vivado-xilinx-tutorials/CountDownTimerSoft/README.md

 18. Change name of the axi_gpio_ to axi_gpio_switches

-19. Add more 3 GPIO
+19. Add more 3 GPIO and double click to edit gpi01 to leds, push_buttons and seven_seg_led_an.

         19.1 gpio0 - leds
         19.2 gpio1 - push_buttons_5bits